Contracting and Negotiating for Event ManagersDiscover how to secure the best value from venues and suppliers and ensure your contracts are watertight

 - The small print — why it is important

 - Those dreaded Terms & Conditions!
-What elements can you change?
+What elements can you change, especially in light of COVID19 implications

 - Practical exercise: this discussion session will look at actual contracts and identify how you can make your contract work better for your business.